Locations:

 Advertisement

-Urinary retention, or a too-full bladder, causes overflow incontinence.
-The bladder is an essential part of your urinary system.
+The main cause of overflow incontinence is long-term urinary retention, or too-full bladder.
+Your bladder is an essential part of your urinary system.
 It may fill up due to:

-• Increase in urine volume due to diabetes, medicines like diuretics or other causes.
+• An increase in your pee amount (volume) due to diabetes, medicines like diuretics or other causes.

 • Weak bladder muscles or nerve damage.